viaacode/sip-specification/sip_structure/6_structure_representation.md

 ***Requirements***

 - The `/data` directory MUST NOT contain any subdirectories.
-- All files in the `/data` directory MUST be referenced in the corresponding representation `mets.xml` file.
+- All files in the `/data` directory MUST be referenced in the corresponding representation `METS.xml` file.

 ## /metadata (directory)